jlangch/venice/doc/readme/openai2-functions.md

 for answering questions.

-A full example.
+A full weather example.
 It answers questions like *"What is the weather in Zurich in Celsius?"*:

 ``` clojure
 (do